pltosman/EShop-microservice/README.md

 #### Notes

 - Each microservice has it's own database and there is no way to access the database directly from other services.
-- The services in this project are using MySQL, PostgreSQL, MOngoDB for the persistent storage.
+- The services in this project are using MySQL, PostgreSQL, MongoDB for the persistent storage.
 In other case, it is also possible for one service to use any type of database (SQL or NoSQL).
-- Service-to-service communiation is done by using RabbitMQ.
+- Service-to-service communication is done by using RabbitMQ.

 ### Important Endpoint \*